particle-iot/docs/src/content/connect.md

 - **i**: ("i" as in identify) Read out the Spark Core ID

 **NOTE:** If you connect your Core over USB the first time, you will also need to manually *claim* your Core to connect it with your account.
 Please see the section below on [claiming your Core](/#/connect/claiming-your-core) for more details.

-## Coming soon: Hard-code credentials

-Currently there is not a mechanism to hard-code your SSID and password into the firmware for the Spark Core.
-We're working on it!

 Claiming your Core
 ===